MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 ### Friday, February 18 & Saturday, February 19 @ 6:30pm

+# Coming Soon

+## Hotel Transylvania 4: Transformania

+Van Helsing's mysterious new invention transforms Drac and his pals into humans, and Johnny into a monster.
+With their new mismatched bodies, Drac and the pack must find a way to switch themselves back before their transformations become permanent.

+_Rated: PG_

-### Friday, February 25 & Saturday, February 26
+### Friday, February 25 & Saturday, February 26 @ 6:30pm

-## The Wolf and the Lion
+## The Batman

-After her grandfather's death, 20-year-old Alma decides to go back to her childhood home - a little island in the heart of a majestic forest.
-Whilst there, she rescues two helpless cubs, a wolf and a lion.
-They forge and inseparable bond, but their world soon collapses as the forest ranger discovers the animals and takes them away.
-The two cub brothers must now embark on a treacherous journey to be reunited with one another an Alma once more.
+Batman ventures into Gotham City's underworld when a sadistic killer leaves behind a trail of cryptic clues.
+As the evidence begins to lead closer to home and the scale of the perpetrator's plans become clear, he must forge new relationships, unmask the culprit and bring justice to the abuse of power and corruption that has long plagued the metropolis.

 _Rated: PG_